nicolasriverocorvalan/smart-contract-security/ethernaut/3-CoinFlip/README.md

 By calling the attack function multiple times, you can win the coin flip in the `CoinFlip.sol` contract multiple times in a row.

-1. Next, deploy `CoinFlipAttack.sol` using the cast deploy command.
+1. Deploy `CoinFlipAttack.sol` using the cast deploy command.

 ```bash
 forge script script/DeployCoinFlipAttack.s.sol --rpc-url $ALCHEMY_RPC_URL --private-key $PRIVATE_KEY --broadcast --verify --etherscan-api-key $ETHERSCAN_API_KEY -vvvv